duyanhle-glitch/sample/README.md

 #### Key Observations:
 - **Highest Sales**: The highest sales occurred in October 2018, followed by December 2018 and August 2018.
 - **Increasing/Decreasing Pattern**: There is a clear seasonal pattern, with sales increasing from January to October and then decreasing from November to December.
-- **Significance: Understanding this seasonal pattern is important for sales forecasting and planning.
+- **Significance**: Understanding this seasonal pattern is important for sales forecasting and planning.
 Managers can anticipate peak sales periods and adjust inventory levels, staffing, and marketing efforts accordingly.

 #### Managerial Recommendations:
 - **Seasonal Planning**: Prepare for increased sales during peak seasons by ensuring adequate inventory, staffing, and promotional activities.